4-PART PROJECT WORKSHOP SERIES

 - First Workshop MAS2TERING on Business convergence for Telecoms, Grid Operators and Utilities.
 (Resp.
 Telecom Italia).

-Expected Outputs: preliminary business-feedback on project’s targets, input to high-level functional requirements definition.
+Key Outputs: preliminary business-feedback on project’s targets, input to high-level functional requirements definition.

 October 17th, 2014 – Venice, Italy

-- Download pdf of the Workshop
+- Download the agenda of the first workshop (press release)

 - Download here the presentation of Sylvain Robert from CEA: “Introduction to the MAS2TERING project”